Myanmar kyat: New banknotes of higher denominations

+In July 2023, a new Ks.
+20,000/- banknote was announced amidst economic instability from the aftermath of the 2021 Myanmar coup d'état.
+The reasoning was not explained, but was likely to commemorate the birth of a white elephant and the construction of the Maravijaya Buddha statue in Naypyidaw.
+The banknote saw limited circulation at only select central bank branches.

 Foreign exchange certificates

 In 1993, Myanmar began issuing foreign exchange certificates (FEC) denominated in US dollars in denominations of $1, $5, $10, and $20.
 These were exchanged on a parity ratio with and were valued separately from the regular kyat.
 Conversion of foreign currency into kyats was made illegal as exchange rates were set artificially high.
 During much of this period, two valuations of the Myanmar kyat emerged; The official rate which averaged around Ks.
 6/- = US$1, and the black market rate which averaged tens of times higher.
 Foreign visitors to Myanmar could only transact currency in FEC's or could only obtain kyats at the artificially high official rates.
 Illegal peddlers often had to be sought out to exchange currency.

 On 1 April 2012, the Government of Myanmar began allowing for a managed float of the kyat and legalised the use and exchange of foreign currencies in Myanmar to better reflect the global exchange rates, attract investment, and to weaken the black markets.
 On 20 March 2013, the government announced the discontinuation and gradual withdrawal of FEC's.